ecotaxa/ecotaxa_ML_template/README.md

 - load the dimensionality reducer
 - feed the features to the dimensionality reducer
 - store the resulting, reduced and ordered features

+The feature extractor + dimensionality reducer are a "network" (currently called SCN network).
+The old ones are not compatible anymore.
+We will produce new ones based on the work of Thelma.

 ## Step 4: Train classifier